henrypijames/trackergate/README.md

 As [more](http://openbittorrent.com/) [and](http://publicbt.com/) [more](http://istole.it/) BitTorrent trackers [offer](http://demonii.com/) [support](http://coppersurfer.tk/) for the [UDP tacker protocol](http://www.bittorrent.org/beps/bep_0015.html), some ISPs are blocking it in their evil attempt to curb BitTorrent traffic. **trackergate** helps overcome that barrier by providing a HTTPS-to-UDP-and-back-to-HTTPS proxy for the `announce` message.

+trackergate is similar to [SpooferBT](https://github.com/mcourteaux/SpooferBT), but without the need to run a local service on the client end.

 ## Usage

 ### System requirement